Mitchell Fineran: 2020-2021 (Samford)

-Purdue
+2021 (Purdue)

 After graduating from Samford, Fineran enrolled at Purdue as a graduate transfer, joined the football team, and served as the Boilermakers primary placekicker for the 2021 season.
-On November 11, he tied a career-high for single-game points scored with 16, successfully converting all four field goal attempts and all four PATs, in Purdue’s 40-29 upset win over No. 3-ranked Michigan State.
-He again tied this 16-point mark in Purdue’s 48-45 bowl game victory over Tennessee in the 2021 Music City Bowl, including the game-winning field goal in overtime.
+On November 11, he tied a career-high for single-game points scored with 16, successfully converting all four field goal attempts and all four PATs, in Purdue's 40-29 upset win over No. 3-ranked Michigan State.
+He again tied this 16-point mark in Purdue's 48-45 bowl game victory over Tennessee in the 2021 Music City Bowl, including the game-winning field goal in overtime.

-In 2021, Fineran’s 24 field goals made tied for the most in the Big Ten, third-most in the nation, and second-most in a single season in Purdue program history.
+In 2021, Fineran's 24 field goals made tied for the most in the Big Ten, third-most in the nation, and second-most in a single season in Purdue program history.
 His field goal percentage of 82.8% ranks as the best all-time Purdue career percentage (minimum 15 attempts) and second-best all-time in a single season (one field goal attempt per game minimum) in Purdue football history, as well as 25th-best in the nation in 2021.
 His 29 field goals attempted were the most in the Big Ten, tied for the fourth-most in the nation, and third-most in a single season in Purdue program history.
 His 1.85 field goals per game ranked third-most in the nation.
 His 11 field goals made of 20-29 yards were the most in the Big Ten and tied for the third-most in the nation.
 His 12 field goals made of 30-39 yards were the second-most in the Big Ten and the nation.
 His four field goals made against Michigan State and Tennessee are tied for third-most in a single game in Purdue history.
+Fineran is 2nd all-time for a single season in field goals, with 24 accomplished this season.
+His kicking average of 82.8 this season makes him 2nd all-time at Purdue.

 His 2021 kicking performance earned him All-Big Ten Honorable Mention honors from both the Big Ten Coaches and the Big Ten Media.